 Attachments don't always scrape the bottom of the bowl, leaving some material unmixed.
-Small bowl size may be frustrating for some.

 Quiet, powerful 500-watt model that comes with lots of attachments, including the ever-popular dough hook and whip.
 Impressive construction with die-cast metal.
 Extremely capable and versatile with 12 speeds.
 Easy to operate, even for beginners.

 Some users wish the head would lift further up for ease of adding ingredients.

 Has a lot of features that stand mixers twice the cost of this unit have.
 Its dial settings are easy to use and understand.
 Fits a good amount of dough.
 Comes with everything you need for a wide variety of recipes.
 The 6 different speeds cover a lot of range.
 Has suction cups to keep it in place.